winterzxzz/smart_toeic_flutter/README.md

 ## 🎯 Features

 - 🏡 **Home Widget for Flashcard Learning**
   Instantly access and review words from your flashcard set directly on your device’s home screen.
-The Home Widget makes it easy to practice vocabulary at any time, helping you reinforce learning throughout your day without opening the app.
+The Home Widget makes it easy to practice vocabulary at any time, helping you reinforce learning throughout the day.

 - 🎯 **Real TOEIC Test Simulations**
   Practice with tests that accurately mimic the format, difficulty, and timing of the actual TOEIC exam.